Basic information about the area

 We contact you if more information is needed.

 A. Walk in a area and estimate by using gps what is the elevation difference between Big Linnamäki and Little Linnamäki from the highest point of the hills?

 B. With information found on Maari bay sign TASK B coordinates.
-How much higher sea level were here in 1200 than it is today?
-If you cannot read the sign, due some math with the information given in description.
+How much higher sea level were here in year 1200 than it is today?
+If you cannot read the sign, do some math with the information given in description.